Pain

 - Treatment – what are you doing, using, and/or taking to relieve your pain?

-Pain is also assessed by function or Pain Effects Scale, which evaluates the impact of pain on one’s quality of life.
+Pain is also assessed by function on a Pain Effects Scale, which evaluates the impact of pain on one’s quality of life.
 Factors considered include the following:

 - Mood